Taranaki police officers' trial: Officers acquitted of manslaughter charge - NZ Herald

 being asked to accept her client knew the risks around snoring.

-"Snoring is important because it's Mr Ball's snoring that appears to inform [Officer A's] decision-making regarding the status of Mr Ball."
+"Snoring is important because it's Mr Ball's snoring that appears to inform Mr Waite's decision-making regarding the status of Mr Ball."

-Andrew Laurenson, counsel for Officer C, said his client's view was simple – he never had actual care or charge of Ball that night.
+Andrew Laurenson, counsel for Constable Longworth, said his client's view was simple – he never had actual care or charge of Ball that night.

-Instead, that fell to Officer B who was the arresting officer and also the watch house keeper.
+Instead, that fell to Waite who was the arresting officer and also the watch house keeper.

 His client had checked on Ball - as had others.